 All projects must undergo Environmental Review, also known as an ER or Tier II.
-This is work performed by us at NWWVT for the State of Vermont to "to assess the impacts of the project on the environment and the impacts of the environment on the project; involve the public in the decision-making process;
+This is work performed by us at NWWVT for the State of Vermont to "to assess the impacts of the project on the environment and the impacts of the environment on the project; involve the public in the decision-making process; and make better-informed decisions."

-136 North Street, Bennington VT 05201 (802) 440-5210 | nwwyt.org | dtraveradolphus@nwwyt.org and make better-informed decisions."
 You may have participated in some portion of this process before-it is mandated in many projects receiving government funding.
 Work cannot commence without approval of the ER from the State Agency of Commerce and Community Development.

 For work performed solely on the interior of buildings and on buildings less than 50 years old, this is quick, straightforward and requires minimal involvement from you.
 However, work that involves ground disturbance (like running a new septic line or excavating a foundation); which involves the exterior of a building more than 50 years old; which uncovers toxic contamination; or which affects endangered species, has the potential to result in a more involved process which can include people like a state archaeologist, biologist or an architectural historian.
 In some instances, these people will generate reports including mitigation measures to preserve historic features or protect endangered species which will have to be followed during construction.
 Mitigation measures might include an archaeological survey (unlikely) or a list of historically important building features which will need to be retained or replaced in kind (very common).
-Like any other permitting fees, costs from outside consultants incurred during this process will be paid for from your escrow account.
+Like any and all other permitting fees, costs from outside consultants incurred during this process will be paid for from your escrow account, just as you would pay for such fees during any other construction project.